 We like the large, deep anchor locker.
 Note that the bottom of the locker is a conical design which helps keep the chain from tumbling around and becoming tangled.
 This is one of the best-designed chain anchor storage lockers we have ever seen.

-The aft deck: bench seat to the right, stairs the flying bridge in the background and a hatch to the engine room in the middle.
+The aft deck: bench seat to the left, and a hatch to the engine room in the deck.
 A table is optional.
-Note the stainless steel tracks for the sliders to the left and the wooden grate to take rain water away and keep it out of the galley.
+Note the wooden grate in front of the doors to take water away and keep it out of the galley.

 The bench seat aft is as comfortable as it looks and will undoubtedly be a popular place on the boat.

-The MC5 is the first of a new line of boats from Beneteau.
-Her price is about $850,000 with IPS500 drives.
+The MC5 is the first of a new line of boats bridging the gap between Beneteau and Monte Carlo Yachts.

 Given the IPS propulsion with joystick, the quantity of joinery work and its fit-and-finish, the quality and taste levels of the fabrics, upholstery and leathers used, the copious use of polished stainless steel all over the boat, the three staterooms below, and the flying bridge -- the MC5 seems to us to be a lot of boat for the money.
 In fact we can think of many express cruisers, sedans, Downeast cruisers, trawlers, and other types of boats that don't offer as much utility and cost more.